 Revisiting the Who’s Last Album for Almost a Quarter Century, ‘It’s Hard’

-The album came during a very strained period for the Who, which was coming off 1981’s commercially successful but creatively disappointing Face Dances.
-More importantly, guitarist and songwriter Pete Townshend‘s drinking finally led him to rehab.
+The album came during a strained period for the Who, who were coming off 1981’s commercially successful but creatively disappointing Face Dances.
+Plus, guitarist and songwriter Pete Townshend‘s drinking finally led him to rehab.

 Once returning to the Who, there were fences to be mended both personally and creatively.
 “I managed to convince the guys in the band that I would stay alive if they allowed me to work with them again,” Townshend recalled years later.
 “After the Rainbow fiasco [a 1981 concert where Townshend drank four bottles of brandy and got in a backstage fight with Daltrey], I had difficulty proving to Roger in particular that I was going to enjoy working with the Who, and that it was important to me that the band end properly, rather than end because of my f—ing mental demise.”

 Townshend, showing his dedication to rebounding from Face Dances, challenged his fellow band members to openly discuss any ideas regrading the sound and lyrical direction of the record before anyone would start writing.
 While common ground was hard to come by, the members eventually decided that their empathy for the planet and the people on it combined with the highly volatile times was rife with subject matter.